 What's happened

-The 5th Circuit Court of Appeals has upheld a Texas law allowing the display of the Ten Commandments in public schools, ruling it does not violate the First Amendment.
-The decision reverses a lower court injunction and sets the stage for a potential Supreme Court showdown.
-The law, which took effect on September 1, is the largest effort to display the commandments in U.S. public schools to date.
+The 5th US Circuit Court of Appeals has upheld Texas law allowing the display of the Ten Commandments in public school classrooms.
+The ruling reverses a lower court decision, citing no violation of the First Amendment, and sets the stage for a potential Supreme Court review.
+Critics oppose the law, arguing it breaches separation of church and state.

 What's behind the headline?